-Section 162(m) of the Internal Revenue Code places a limit of \$1,000,000 on the amount that can be deducted by any publicly held company in any one year for compensation paid to certain executive officers.
-Due to the IPO, beginning with our 2021 taxable year these deduction disallowance rules will be applicable to the Company's principal executive officer and principal financial officer serving at any time during the taxable year, its three other most highly compensated executive officer employed at the end of the taxable year and any employee who was covered under Section 162(m) for any earlier tax year that began after December 31, 2016.
-While our compensation committee considers the deductibility of awards as one factor in determining executive compensation, the compensation committee also looks at other factors in making its decisions, as noted above, and retains the flexibility to award compensation that it determines to be consistent with the goals of our executive compensation program even if the awards are not deductible for tax purposes.
+In general, Section 162(m) of the Internal Revenue Code places a limit of \$1,000,000 on the amount that can be deducted in any one year for compensation paid to certain executive officers.
+The Company's principal executive officer and principal financial officer serving at any time during the taxable year, its three other most highly compensated executive officers employed at the end of the taxable year and any employee who was covered under Section 162(m) for any earlier tax year that began after December 31, 2016 will be covered by Section 162(m).
+While our compensation committee considers the deductibility of compensation as one factor in determining executive compensation, the compensation committee also looks at other factors in making its decisions, as noted above, and retains the flexibility to award compensation that it determines to be consistent with the goals of our executive compensation program even if the awards are not deductible for tax purposes.

 Our compensation committee also considers the accounting impact when structuring and approving awards.
-We account for equity based payments, including profits interest awards, in accordance with ASC Topic 718, Compensation-Stock Compensation (ASC Topic 718), which governs the appropriate accounting treatment of equity based payments under generally accepted accounting principles (GAAP).
+We account for share-based payments in accordance with Accounting Standard Codification Topic 718, which governs the appropriate accounting treatment of share-based payments under generally accepted accounting principles (GAAP).